 Be nice.
 Or else.

-Freelance Interaction Designer Joined almost 3 years ago
+Freelance Interaction Designer Joined about 3 years ago

 I get that this is quite nice, yet super trivial.
 But what I actually ask myself: how fucking often do you create a project that this is even a thing you notice and take the time to write an article about? :D but yeah, crazy feature haha

 I do it the same way :) And the average file size is about the same as well here haha...

 but as others already mentioned: bitmaps.
 As soon as you drop some images in (if it's as an applied style or inline doesn't seem to make any difference) sketch probably stores right within the file which heavily bloats the file size...